evronm/Attestor/DAO.md

 # Market DAO

-*I fear that if a well designed free market can't defeat Moloch, nothing can and we're all fucked.*
+*I fear that if a well designed free market can't defeat [Moloch](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/), nothing can and we're all fucked.*

-*Which is to say, "we're all fucked."*
+*Which is to say, "I fear we're all fucked."*

-*May as well go down fighting, though.
+*That said, May as well go down fighting.
 If nothing else, it's more fun than the alternative.*

 Market DAO is my idea of how we go down fighting.
+I really think this thing can be tuned to provide incentives appropriate to the betterment of humanity and its environs.
+Well, at least it's worth a shot...

 The DAO itself is based on two principles: